w3f/General-Grants-Program/grants/speculative/stablecoin_acala.md

 ## Development Roadmap
-The Acala Network MVP will be a 3 month project, aims to deliver a running Substrate chain testnet providing multi-collateralized stable US Dollars - the Acala Dollar with simple council type governance.
+The Acala Network MVP will be a 3 month project, aims to deliver a running Substrate chain testnet providing multi-collateralized stable US Dollars - the Acala Dollar, with basic (council type) governance.
 Upon testnet launch, we will implement a basic version of its economic model and work towards an Initial Parachain Offering.
 Participation in the IPO auction will depend upon readiness of the Polkadot network.

 * M1: Economic model, governance design, and IPO plan (1 weeks)
   - we will create and publish relevant whitepapers